linia2003/SkyWhisper/README.md

 APIs (NASA POWER, GES DISC for MERRA-2/MODIS/GPM)

-🗺️ Roadmap
+## 🗺️ Roadmap

-Prototype priorities — subject to change as we test and learn.
+*Prototype priorities — exactly as planned.*

-Health alerts (heat index, air-quality hooks)
+- Health alerts (heat index, air-quality hooks)

-Disaster readiness modules (flood/wind advisories)
+- Disaster readiness modules (flood/wind advisories)

-Crop-planning tools & calendars
+- Crop-planning tools & calendars

-Multilingual support
+- Multilingual support

-Data export for researchers & policymakers
+- Data export for researchers & policymakers

-🔭 Project status & next steps
+## 🔭 Project status & next steps

-Skywhisper+ is currently a prototype.
-We’re working to improve:
+Skywhisper+ is a **prototype**.
+We are focusing solely on the items in the roadmap:

-Model calibration & validation against baselines
+1) Health alerts

-Expanded variables (AQI, heat index, wind gusts)
+2) Disaster readiness modules

-UI performance and accessibility
+3) Crop-planning tools & calendars

-Localization & multilingual support
+4) Multilingual support

-Export formats and programmatic API
+5) Data export for researchers & policymakers

 ⚠️ Disclaimer

-Skywhisper+ provides long-term probabilities and general preparedness suggestions.
+Skywhisper provides long-term probabilities and general preparedness suggestions.
 It is not a real-time warning system and should not be used for emergency decision-making.
 For immediate hazards, always consult official weather and emergency services.